SourceVault vs. Cursor, Copilot, and Cody

 Where each tool wins

 Cursor is the most polished AI-native editing experience, and if cloud processing is acceptable, its inline flow is hard to beat.
-Copilot has the deepest IDE and ecosystem reach and the backing of GitHub.
-Cody brings Sourcegraph's strong code search to the assistant and can self-host its index, which gets it closest to the privacy posture — though its answering models are typically reached through cloud LLM providers, so a true air-gap remains out of reach.
+Copilot reaches more IDEs and developer tools than the others, and has the backing of GitHub.
+Cody brings Sourcegraph's strong code search to the assistant and can self-host its index, which gets it closest to SourceVault's privacy posture, though its answering models typically run through cloud LLM providers, which rules out a true air gap.

 The thing none of them do

 Cloud assistants index the current state of your code.
-SourceVault also indexes your commit history — locally — so it can answer "why was this changed?" and "when did this break?" with citations that reach the commits themselves.
-That's coverage a cloud indexer structurally lacks, because making history queryable would mean uploading the most sensitive narrative your repository holds.
-We wrote about why that matters →
+SourceVault also indexes your commit history, locally, so it can answer "why was this changed?" and "when did this break?" with citations that reach the commits themselves.
+Cloud indexers skip history for a reason: making it queryable on their side would mean uploading commit messages that describe your vulnerabilities, incidents, and internal decisions.
+We wrote about why that matters

 See it measured, then prove it on your code

-SourceVault's retrieval is benchmarked at 100% grounded answers with zero source-code egress, and the same harness ships in every install — reproduce the measurement on your own repositories during the free 7-day trial.
+SourceVault's retrieval scored 100% cited, 100% correct on a public benchmark, and the same harness ships in every install.
+You can reproduce the measurement on your own repositories during the free 7-day trial.